 In 1859 a solar astronomer named “Carrington” observed a major solar flare and directly linked it to impact on earth.
 The EMP pulse blew out "The Victorian Internet" of its time - telegraphy systems, starting fires in telegraph stations, and even on fence posts that had barbed wire leading to them.

 The general consensus in the community of scientists and military who deal with EMP on a day to day basis, is that a solar or military EMP is not a question of if, it is only a question of when.
-NASA/NOAA published a report in 2009 predicting a significant increase in solar activity peaking in 2013.

-Evidence exists that a star known as WR104, in the constellation of Sagittarius, about 20 to 30 times the size of our sun, will explode with a gamma ray burst that could come our way in 2012.
+Evidence exists that a star known as WR104, in the constellation of Sagittarius, about 20 to 30 times the size of our sun, will explode with a gamma ray burst that could come our way anytime.
 In fact, at 8,000 light years away, it may have already exploded and the death ray is already on its way to Earth.

 This page is based on the copyrighted Wikipedia article Solar Flare; it is used under the Creative Commons Attribution-ShareAlike 3.0 Unported License (CC-BY-SA).
 You may redistribute it, without graphics owned by The Vivos Group, verbatim or modified, providing that you comply with the terms of the CC-BY-SA.